How to Use

 The following is a list of 10 sweet molecules of Mango from FlavorDB which you can yourself try out -

-SMILES ID Name
+SMILE ID Name

 CC1CCC(C(C1)O)C(C)C Neomenthol